efiacor/krm-functions-catalog-hack/RELEASING.md

    `{funtion-name} {semver}`.
 The release notes for this function should be in the body.
 1. Click `Publish release` button.
-1. Verify the new functions is released in gcr.io/kpt-fn/{funtion-name}/{semver} or, if using the GitHub based CD flow, check the relevant [GitHub packages section](https://github.com/orgs/kptdev/packages?repo_name=krm-functions-catalog)
+1. Verify the new functions is released in ghcr.io/kptdev/krm-functions-catalog/{funtion-name}/{semver} or, if using the GitHub based CD flow, check the relevant [GitHub packages section](https://github.com/orgs/kptdev/packages?repo_name=krm-functions-catalog)
 1. Send an announcement on the [kpt slack channel]

-Note: For most functions, you can ignore the GitHub action "Run the CD script after tags that look like versions".
-It is only for functions that use the KO build and release setup.
+!!
+NOTE: This section needs to be revised
 ## Updating function docs

 After creating a release, the docs for the function should be updated to reflect